York Castle Museum Workshops

 We suggest the following workshops for those groups on a residential visit to York Castle Museum – please click here.

-We now offer two workshops specifically for groups of learners with special needs.
-Click here to find out more.
+We offer two workshops designed specifically for groups of students with additional needs – please click here for more information.

-We can adapt many of our workshops to suit groups of home educated learners.
+We can adapt many of our workshops to suit groups of home educated children.
 Please contact us to discuss your requirements and we’ll try to organise something to suit.

 Booking a Visit

 You can contact our Group Bookings department on 01904 687633 for further information (Monday – Friday).

 Enter your email address to sign up to the York Museums Trust newsletter.